 Levels 1-3:

-Levels 1-3 Beginning through low intermediate students take classes with specific attention to oral communication, reading and writing, as well as some direct attention to grammar, using a wide range of resources.
+Beginning through low-intermediate students take classes with specific attention to oral communication, reading and writing, as well as some direct attention to grammar.

 Level 4:

-Level 4 Intermediate students take classes that emphasize academic preparation in a combined reading/writing course, an oral communication course, and a grammar course.
-In addition, Level 4 students take a class in extensive reading.
+Intermediate students take classes that emphasize academic preparation in a combined reading/writing course, an oral communication course, and a grammar course.

 Levels 5-6:

-Levels 5-6 High intermediate students attend a required core set of classes which are a reading-writing course, an oral communication course, and a grammar course.
+High intermediate students attend a required core set of classes which are a reading/writing course, an oral communication course, and a grammar course.
 Students in Level 6 can choose an optional skill-based or content-based elective class.

 Level 7:

-Advanced students attend a required core reading-writing course and then choose two or three additional skill or content elective courses.
+Advanced students attend a required core reading/writing course and then choose two or three additional skill or content elective courses.
 This level is designed to be repeated by students who are advanced but require further language study for their intended majors.
-Topics are changed every session.
+Topics of electives are changed every session.

 Elective courses